SufficientlySecure/document-viewer/art/new/sources/readme.txt

 All icons and icons templates are free to use according to the GPL license version 3 or older.
-Sources not directly created by the authour[1] are either in the public domain with no restrictions about the way they can be user or comply with GPL license.
+Sources not directly created by the author[1] are either in the public domain with no restrictions about the way they can be used or comply with GPL license.

 [1] At the moment they are

-	- The world globe, taken from wikipedia http://en.wikipedia.org/wiki/File:Blank_globe.svg
+	- The world globe, taken from wikipedia and used for OPDS icons http://en.wikipedia.org/wiki/File:Blank_globe.svg
 	- ENDOFLIST